giuseppemag/presentations/blp/strategic/2024/recap tasks until and after 1 october.md

-many forms similar to each other per form, we will estimate the time to restyle it if it's too much, or the impact of a new form is high, we rebuild it **IMPORTANT!** we are building a generic form system like for tables to reuse instead of copy
+many forms similar to each other per form, we will estimate the time to restyle it if it's too much, or the impact of a new form is high, we rebuild it **IMPORTANT!** we are building a reusable form system to reduce copies

 ---

 # new defaulting system
-defaulting will be redesigned
+defaulting will be redesigned and rebuilt clearly show the _filtering inputs_ (senderId = 123) and the _defaulted value_ (taxCode = abc)
-clearly show the filtering inputs (senderId = 123) andthe defaulted value (taxCode = abc) new filters created contextually from the dashboard and the filters view
+allow table filtering and searching on _filtering inputs_ filters CUD'ed contextually from the dashboard to be designed

 ---